 One of these novel viruses implicated in severe acute illness was Middle East respiratory syndrome coronavirus (MERS-CoV), a close relative of the severe acute respiratory syndrome coronavirus (SARS-CoV).
 Due to its high fatality rate, the discovery has had a dual effect: fear of contracting it among the public, and a potential burden on the healthcare system.

-The Origin of MERS-CoV
+VIDEO The Origin of MERS-CoV

 MERS-CoV was initially identified in the Kingdom of Saudi Arabia in the summer of 2012, having been isolated from the sputum sample of a 60-year-old man presenting with community acquired pneumonia.
 He subsequently developed a fatal disease associated with respiratory failure and acute renal failure.